-The 2018 Equipment Leasing & Finance Industry Horizon Report is a hybrid version of the annual State of the Equipment Finance Industry report (SEFI) combining the best elements of prior SEFI reports and the quadrennial market sizing study.
-The Equipment Leasing & Finance Foundation commissioned Keybridge to conduct this comprehensive research on the size and expected growth of the U.S. equipment finance market.
+The 2019 Equipment Leasing & Finance Industry Horizon Report emphasizes forward-looking economic and industry insights related to the U.S. economy—including near- and medium-term economic risks.
+The Foundation commissioned Keybridge Research to conduct this comprehensive research on the size and expected growth of the U.S. equipment finance market.

 Key findings from the 2019 Equipment Leasing & Finance Horizon Report include: